-Like any other art form, photography too has evolved in the past two years or so.
-Relentless experiments with this medium ensured that it ceases to be solely a tool for capturing realistic family portraits and develops into an art form in its own right.
-Experimental photographs are considered an objet d’art and artists like Michael Wesely find their long exposure images in the prized possession of MoMA.
-So for the young photographers like Stephanie Jung the key lies in stretching the limits, finding new vistas and exploring those to the fullest, both within and without.
+For the young photographers like Stephanie Jung the key lies in stretching the limits, finding new vistas and exploring those to the fullest, both within and without.
 So far she used her talent effectively, capturing vivid imageries from life’s various chapters which bodes well for herself but even more importantly for her art.
-It is important to remember here what Felix Nadar said while summing up his thoughts about the art of photography,

 Connor Stefanison was born on May 31, 1991 in Burnaby, Canada.
 He was introduced to the world of photography while indulging his other passion, mountain biking.
 Since then Connor devoted ample time to better understand the nuances of the craft.
 And when, less than a year ago, he became the first Canadian to receive the prestigious Eric Hosking Portfolio Award, presented to him in London, he knew he is on the right track.
 The honour not only granted him instant international recognition but also provided him with motivation to broaden his horizon even further.

 The fact that a city so readily divulges her secrets to Viviana Peretti, or more aptly to her camera lenses, does not come as a big surprise.
-Viviana spent much of her childhood and teens in a small town close to Rome, greater part of a decade in bustling Bogotá, Colombia, briefly spent time in beautiful Marseille, France while firmly anchoring herself in the global village of New York.
+For Viviana spent much of her childhood and teens in a small town close to Rome, greater part of a decade in bustling Bogotá, Columba, briefly spent time in beautiful Marseille, France while firmly anchoring herself in the global village of New York.
 In true sense, as in life so through her art, Viviana has treaded from serenity to pandemonium before being back to orderliness.
-The artist is also an anthropologist who graduated Magna Cum Laude from the University of Rome in 1997.
-Viviana is fluent in multiple languages besides being proficient with the language of images.
-Nine years spent in Colombia have provided her with the necessary impetus to document lives of people around her as viewed from her own unique perspective.
-In 2010, she duly earned a degree in Documentary Photography and Photojournalism from the International Center of Photography in New York.